Bachelor's Day (tradition): Internationally

 Similar traditions can be found in other countries, particularly in Scotland.
 It is also observed in other parts of the United Kingdom and in Finland.
 By the early 20th century, the tradition had reached the United States, but was treated misogynistically.

 In some parts of Europe, if a woman proposed and the man refused, he would have to buy her twelve pairs of gloves, supposedly to hide the fact she was not wearing a ring.

 Scotland

-Irish monks took the tradition to Scotland where, in 1288, it was made into a law that women could propose during leap years, that they must wear a red petticoat while proposing, and that refusals would result in a fine.
-This was supposedly decreed by the young, unmarried Queen Margaret, though she was 5 years old.
-The fine could be a kiss, or the traditional silk dress or gloves.
+Irish monks took the tradition to Scotland.
+It has been widely reported that in 1288, it was made into a law that women could propose during leap years, that they must wear a red petticoat while proposing, and that refusals would result in a fine.
+This was supposedly decreed by the young, unmarried Queen Margaret, who was in fact 5 years old at the time.
+The "fine" could be a kiss, or the traditional silk dress or gloves.
+However, the fine and the red petticoat having the force of law have no basis in historical fact, though there was a superstition that a man declining such a proposal from a woman wearing a red petticoat would have bad luck.

-The tradition of the fine comes from the story of Saint Bridget and Saint Patrick, where Bridget is said to have immediately proposed to Patrick after he allowed women to, but Patrick turned her down, giving her a kiss on the cheek and a silk dress.
+The fine comes from the story of Saint Bridget and Saint Patrick, where Bridget is said to have immediately proposed to Patrick after he allowed women to, but Patrick turned her down, giving her a kiss on the cheek and a silk dress.

 England

-In traditional English law, 29 February is not a legal day.
-Without a legal bar on women proposing (at the time only men were allowed), it may have begun this tradition there.
+In traditional English law, 29 February was not a legal day, so the legal bar at that time on women proposing would not apply during a leap year.
+This may have begun the tradition there.